Home > How to Tips

 Understanding Other Volumes in Container

-Introduced with macOS High Sierra, APFS replaces the concept partitions with containers.
-The new format makes it possible for a physical APFS drive to have several containers, with each container including multiple virtual volumes that all share the storage space of the container.
+Introduced with macOS High Sierra, APFS replaces the traditional partition concept with containers.
+This new format allows a physical APFS drive to contain multiple containers, and each container holds several virtual volumes that share the storage space within the container.

-In general, the Other Volumes in Container includes the following three parts that your macOS needs to function properly.
+Generally, the Other Volumes in Container category includes the following three parts.
+They are essential for macOS to function properly.

 Recovery volume.
 Containing the recovery system of your Mac, this volume plays an important role in Mac maintenance and repair.
 It can also be used to restore your Mac from a backup.
 Again, this volume shouldn't occupy a large amount of storage on your Mac.